dipien/releases-hub-gradle-plugin/README.md

 ###### Dependencies paths

-The path for the files where the dependencies are defined.
+The path (relative to the project root directory) for the files where the dependencies are defined.
 This property is required.
 The default value is:

     dependenciesPaths = [
       "buildSrc/src/main/kotlin/Libs.kt",